 Living in downtown Tokyo is of course nicer, especially in the Shibuya area.
-Fortunately, prices vary quite a bit depending on the neighborhood, so if you check our Tokyo rent map (seriously, check it out) to determine budget-friendly areas you will be able to save some good money.
+Fortunately, prices vary quite a bit depending on the neighborhood, so if you check our Tokyo rent map, plus this overview of areas that are getting cheaper, to determine budget-friendly zones, you might be able to save some good money.
 Since trains in Tokyo don’t run 24h, it’s usually nice to live reasonably close to where you like to hang out so you don’t need to worry about the last train, while of course living close to where you work is more convenient and will save you some time every day.
 Try to find a good balance, it’s usually feasible.

 If you have a very limited budget, choose the train line, not the neighborhood.
 The further out you go from central Tokyo, the cheaper apartments become.
 And quite a bit actually, especially for the initial cost (much more negotiable).
 Being on a good train line will mean you’ll be able to leave quite late from central areas—and avoid living near random stations on train lines not connected with nice/poppin’ places.

 In both cases, living far from the station will save you a lot of money: Japanese people pay a premium to stay close (5 min), and prices drop considerably while getting further.
 And since you are not regularly going to the gym (—are you?
 Well, you have better time management skills than I do) some exercise is not going to hurt you.